r5r3/s32p-proxy/README.md

 Notes:

-* The proxy **may** validate SigV4 (header-only) on the first request to gate worker startup.
+* For the first request when no worker exists, the proxy may validate SigV4 (header-only) before spawning.
-* VersityGW will validate SigV4 again.
+* VersityGW validates SigV4 again.

 ---

 ## Security Notes

-* Run the proxy as **root** if you want `restricted-exec --user` to switch to the target Unix user.
+* Run the proxy as **root** if you want the launcher to actually switch users (`restricted-exec --user`).
-* If the proxy is not root, workers will start as the proxy’s user (development convenience).
+* If the proxy is not root, workers start as the proxy’s user (development convenience).
 * Workers should never run as root in production.
 * Keep worker listeners loopback-only (or move to Unix domain sockets later).

 ---

-## Non-Goals

-* Reimplement an object store
-* Userspace permission checks
-* Multi-tenant access within a single worker process
+## Known limitations / TODO

+* **Multipart uploads** are detected and currently return `NotImplemented`
+  * Only after request validation (SigV4) to avoid turning invalid requests into “useful” responses
+* **Versioning-related** requests are detected and currently return `NotImplemented`
+* User database is currently a demo in-memory mapping (`UserDb::demo()`)
+* More S3 API coverage still needed (ListObjectsV2, GET/PUT object streaming, etc.)
+* More production hardening:
+  * rate limiting / max concurrent starts
+  * negative caching for repeated invalid requests
+  * structured metrics

 ---